galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 Since this material cannot cover the broad literature on the subject of learning we strongly invite you to commit to read at least one book on how learning works ({% cite ambrose2010learning %}) cite smallTeaching2021 %}), have a look at the [Software Carpentry Instructor training materials](http://swcarpentry.github.io/instructor-training/) and explore the material available through the [ELIXIR Train-the-Trainer course]().

+> ### {% icon comment %} Sources
+>
+> This tutorial is significantly based on {% cite via2020course %}, session one
+> of ELIXIR-GOBLET Train the Trainer curriculum.
+{: .comment}

 # Learning outcomes and instructional design

 The first starting point in this road is a discussion about the learning outcomes; what they are, and why these are important for any instructional design.
 In this context, and by the end of this session, learners will be able to:
-- Describe some learning perspectives and models
+- Describe how learning works according to a few learning models
-- Explain how they can help you improve your teaching
+- Explain how learning models can help you improve your teaching in the classroom
 - List learning strategies and principles suggested by evidence-based research results

 The "Learning outcomes" (LOs) are essentially statements that tell what the learners will be to do at the end of the session.
 For this reason, every well-designed training should start with LOs.